-The qualitative and quantitative design objective of the Pelican CO2 Storage Project's testing and monitoring activities is to monitor the performance of the storage reservoir relative to permit and USDW protection requirements.
+The qualitative and quantitative design objective of the Pelican CO2 Storage Project's testing and monitoring activities is to develop and implement procedures for subsurface monitoring, field sampling, laboratory analysis, and reporting which will provide results to meet the characterization and non-endangerment goals of the Pelican Storage Project.
 The design of these activities is intended to provide reasonable assurance that decision errors regarding compliance with the permit and/or protection of the USDW are unlikely.
 In accordance with EPA 2013 EPA 816-R-13-001 - Testing and Monitoring Guidance, the well testing and monitoring program includes operational CO2 injection stream monitoring, well MIT, geochemical and indicator parameter monitoring of groundwater above the confining zone, and indirect geophysical monitoring.

 The monitoring well network will address transport uncertainties by using an "adaptive" or "observational" approach to monitoring (i.e., the monitoring approach will be adjusted as needed based on observed monitoring results).
+The below Tables A.4.1 through Table A.4.13 summarize the specifications and action limits of technologies used for testing and monitoring.